 - Top navigation

-- On your home page in a dedicated section with a CTA ideally near the top of page
+- On your home page in a dedicated section with a CTA ideally near the top of the page

 How does pillar content fit into your content strategy?